 It’s already transforming my understanding of my sales, and I’ve only been testing it so far!
 Why not give it a whirl and see how well it guides you on your promoting 😃

-Keep reading to find out how to export your stats and / or get the pids for the products.
+Keep reading to find out how to export your stats.

 Export your stats